Berserk-Games/Tabletop-Simulator-API/docs/notes.md

 ####setNotes(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Replace the text in the notes window with the string.
+[<span class="ret boo"></span>](types.md) Replace the text in the notes window with the string.
 The notes is an area which displays text in the lower-right corner of the screen.

 !!!info "setNotes(notes)"
 	* [<span class="tag str"></span>](types.md) **notes**: What to place into the notes area.